Cap-go/website/src/content/docs/docs/tooling/webapp.md

 If you have a team who need to test your update, ask them to register to Capgo and add them to a channel.
 They will see the app appear in their app list, and they will be able to test it from Capgo app.

-⛔ Shared channel don’t allow you to upload to the channel, this will come, ti’s in the roadmap
+⛔ Shared channel don’t allow you to upload to the channel, this will come, it’s in the roadmap

 ### Configure channel